Skip to content

 On average, you can charge between $50 and $250 to mow a lawn in the U.S. If the service includes lawn maintenance, like edging and clipping removal, you can charge between $125 to $450.

-We’ll break down the costs of the most common lawn care services in the lawn care pricing chart below, and what factors you need to consider before pricing jobs accurately.
+We’ll break down the costs of the most common lawn care services in the pricing chart below and explain the key factors to consider when pricing jobs accurately.

-You can charge between $30 and $65 per hour for a lawn mowing job, or $50 to $250 per service.
+On average, you can charge between $30 and $65 per hour for lawn care, or $50 to $250 per lawn mowing service.
 If you’re pricing by lawn size, your average lawn mowing cost can be anywhere from $0.01 to $0.06 per square foot.

 If you’re mowing large lawns, your rates can be between $150 to $200 per acre.
 However, that per-acre rate will decrease with larger jobs, especially if you can save time by using a riding lawn mower.